• Home

 oatmeal bread

-Why Homemade Bread Is Healthier
+Why is Homemade Bread Healthier?

 It’s so worth it to make your own homemade oatmeal bread.
 Do you ever look at the ingredients on your loaf of bread and see the following: Bromated.
 High Fructose Corn Syrup.
 Azodicarbonamide, Mono & Di-glycerides, Sodium Stearoyl Lactylate (SSL), and Diacetyl Esters of Tartaric Acid (DATEM), and Lecithin?
 Yikes!
 These ingredients are not good people!
 They are just preservatives to keep the bread moist or they are additives to sweeten the bread or adjust the taste in some way.